VoronDesign/VoronUsers/printer_mods/consibonsi/Y-Mod_SW_9mm/README.md

 * The files for the panels are orientated like the name of the files.
 * If you want a nice finish i recommend to flip them upside down and print on a textured pei sheet.
 * If you want a smooth finish you can try "ironing" the toplayer, then leave the files at the current orientation.
-* The panels also tend to bent at cooldown after printing after printing, a good tip is to remove the panel from the surface
-* immediately after printing and quickly place it on a flat surface, then quickly place a thick book on top and weigh it down properly.
+* The panels also tend to bent at cooldown after printing, a good tip is to remove the panel from the pei surface immediately after printing and quickly place it on a flat surface, then quickly place a thick book on top and weigh it down properly.
-* I just stood on it, worked great.
+I just stood on it, worked great.